passing/cloudformation-jamulus-docker/README.md

 ### DNS Record

-A DNS record with both the IPv4 and IPv6 addresses of the server is added.
+DNS records can be created that target both the IPv4 and IPv6 addresses of the server, or just one of them.

 ## Resource Usage